tgavs/leaflettgs/README.md

 #  Clone repository with git clone.
-# Open index.html to seee the earthquakes bubble map
+#  Open index.html to see the earthquakes bubble map